The Official USERN Congress Website

 11:15-13:00

-Chairs: Timothy Lyons, Alberto Ruiz, Matthias von Herrath, Steven Hayes, George Perry
+Chairs: Timothy Lyons, Alberto Ruiz, Matthias von Herrath, Steven Hayes, George Perry, Bahram Mobasher

 Timothy Lyons, US